The Queensland Building and Construction Commission (QBCC) is responsible for pool safety inspector licensing, compliance and disciplinary functions.

-Most pools in Queensland have been registered on the Queensland Government's pool safety register.
+All pools (and spas) in Queensland must be fenced and registered on the pool safety register.

-The pool safety register includes a record of pools in Queensland, copies of pool safety certificates issued and a list of all licensed pool safety inspectors.
+The pool safety register includes a record of pools in Queensland, pool safety certificates issued and a list of all licensed pool safety inspectors.

-You can check the register to see if your pool is already registered or not.
+Check the register to see if your pool is already registered.

 Pool fences and safety barriers

-There is now 1 pool safety standard, which has replaced 11 different standards.
+There is now 1 pool safety standard (PDF, 5.5MB), which has replaced 11 different standards.

 Pool safety laws

-Queensland's new pool safety laws were introduced in 2009 and aim to reduce the incidences of drowning and serious immersion injuries of young children in swimming pools.
+Queensland's pool safety laws were introduced in 2009 and apply to all pools—new and existing.

-For more information, about pool safety licensing, compliance and displinary functions, contact the QBCC on 139 333 or visit the QBCC website.
+For more information, about pool safety inspector licensing, compliance and disciplinary functions, contact the QBCC on 139 333 or visit the QBCC website.